ylin910095/JulianSchwingerModel.jl/README.md

 	"using JulianSchwingerModel" or "import JulianSchwingerModel"

-An example has been provided in
+An example has been provided in,

    	   example/pion_corr.jl

 To run this package from the Terminal, you must first make the julia executable visible to your environment.
 To do this, create a soft link in your local bin